 Les Faux to Aumont Aubrac: An easier day after yesterday’s exertions.
 The pleasantly undulating terrain is not too taxing and we have plenty of time to enjoy our refuelling stops.

 Aumont Aubrac to Nasbinals: Another long day made easy by the comfortable terrain.
-Shortly after our lunch stop, the scenery changes dramatically as we enter the Aubrac, a volcanic and granitic plateau strongly reminiscent of the Yorkshire moors.
+Shortly after our lunch stop, the scenery changes dramatically as we enter the Aubrac, a volcanic and granitic plateau.
 The area is famous for its eponymous cattle and harsh, long winters.

 Nasbinals: A well-deserved rest day in Nasbinals, a small village nested around an 11th century church.
 Here we can unwind by doing very little or by going on a half day scenic circular walk.

 Nasbinals to St Chély d’Aubrac: We are on our way again, crossing the last section of the Aubrac plateau and reaching the highest point of our walk, 1368m, 23m higher than Ben Nevis.
 It is no wonder they have 150 days of subzero temperatures here.
 From there, our downhill walk takes us to the village of Aubrac, dominated by La Tour des Anglais and a large Romanesque church.
 Less than two hours later, we have left the high plateau and are in St Chély on the banks of La Boralde.

 St Chély d’Aubrac to Espalion: Today’s mostly downhill walk leads us to the fertile Lot valley, with its rich woods of oak and sweet chestnut.
 In the afternoon, we reach the wonderful village of St Côme d’Olt, one of France’s official “Plus Beaux Villages”.
 It is also one of the 104 villages in Europe boasting a church with a twisted spire.